clock Average Read Time: 5 Mins

 Misconceptions Associated with Testosterone Replacement Therapy

-Because there are unwanted side effects associated with taking high doses of testosterone as a performance-enhancing drug, there are common misconceptions about the general use of TRT:
+Because there are unwanted side effects associated with taking high doses of testosterone as a performance-enhancing drug, there are common misconceptions about the general use of supplementing testosterone:(16)

 • Testosterone is a male-only hormone.